I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 </td>
 </tr>
 </table>

 `HiSupport`

 Indicates, when zero, that the target does not use the hierarchical addressing model to assign LUNs to logical units.
 A value of 1 indicates the target uses the hierarchical addressing model to assign LUNs to logical units.

 `LinkedCommands`

 Indicates, when set to one, that the operating system supports linked commands.
 A value of zero indicates the operating system does not support linked commands.

 `NormACA`

 Indicates, when set to one, that the operating system supports setting the NACA bit to one in the control byte of the command descriptor block (CDB).
 A value of zero indicates that the system does not support setting the NACA bit to one.
 For more information about the function of the NACA bit and the control byte in a CDB, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 `ProductId`

 Contains sixteen bytes of ASCII data that indicates the product ID, as defined by the vendor.
 The data shall be left-aligned within this field and the unused bytes filled with ASCII blanks.

 `ProductRevisionLevel`

 Contains four bytes of ASCII data that indicates the product revision level, as defined by the vendor.

 `RelativeAddressing`

 Indicates, when set to one, that the operating system supports the relative addressing mode.
 A value of zero indicates the operating system does not support relative addressing.

 `RemovableMedia`

 Indicates, when <b>TRUE</b>, that the media is removable, and when <b>FALSE</b> that the media is not removable.

 `Reserved`

 Reserved.

+`Reserved2`

 `Reserved3`

 Reserved.

+`Reserved4`

+`ReservedBit`

 `ResponseDataFormat`

 Indicates the SCSI standard that governs the response data format.
 The value of this member must be 2.

 `SoftReset`

 Indicates, when set to one, that the target device supports soft resets.
 A value of zero indicates that the target does not support soft resets.

 `Synchronous`

 Indicates, when set to one, that the target supports synchronous data transfer.
 A value of zero indicates that the target does not support synchronous data transfer.

 `VendorId`

 Contains eight bytes of ASCII data that identifies the vendor of the product.

 `VendorSpecific`

 Contains 20 bytes of vendor-specific data.

+`VersionDescriptors`

 `Versions`

 Indicates the version of the inquiry data standard that this data conforms to.
 For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 `Wide16Bit`

 Indicates, when set to one, that the target supports 16-bit wide data transfers.
 A value of zero indicates that the device does not support 16-bit wide data transfers.

 `Wide32Bit`

 Indicates, when set to one, that the target supports 32-bit wide data transfers.
 A value of zero indicates that the device does not support 32-bit wide data transfers.

 ## Requirements